 Mr. Chan Chung Yee, Hubert is also the chief executive officer of the Company and his emoluments disclosed above include those for services rendered by him as the chief executive officer.

-There was no arrangement under which a director waived or agreed to waive any remuneration nor compensation for termination of service of a director during the years ended 31 March 2020 and 2019.
+No director waived or agreed to waive any remuneration and no incentive paid on joining nor compensation for loss of office of any director during the years ended 31 March 2022 and 2021.

 13. EMPLOYEES' EMOLUMENTS